Code-at-LTH/code-at-lth.github.io/_events/2021-12-07-intro-to-rust.md

 timerange: "17:15 - 18:30 UTC+1"
 ---

+*Note: This event has been rescheduled to the 7th of December instead of the 30th of November!*

 The [rust programming language](https://www.rust-lang.org/) seeks to solve several of the problems that have plagued earlier languages for systems development.

 Rust has started to become a [very popular choice](https://www.rust-lang.org/production/users) for performance critical projects.
 It is used inside the Firefox browser, at Dropbox, at ByteDance, and is also being [considered to be used inside the Linux kernel](https://arstechnica.com/gadgets/2021/03/linus-torvalds-weighs-in-on-rust-language-in-the-linux-kernel/) alongside C.